mvllow/tailwindcss-safe-area/readme.md

 ## Troubleshooting

 The height utilities may not always work as expected.
-Add the following global CSS to ensure correct behaviour:
+Add the following global CSS for the correct behaviour:

 ```css
 @tailwind base;